paultopia/conlaw_casebook/spring-2022-iteration/48-uncovered-doctrines.md

 The idea of "sovereign immunity" is that a government may not be sued without its consent.

 The text of the Eleventh Amendment only strips federal courts of jurisdiction over suits against states by "foreigners" (i.e., suits from citizens of other states, or other countries).
-As a citizen of Iowa, if I brought suit against Illinois, I wouldn't be entitled to bring it in federal court.^[Some, including on the liberal wing of the current Court, have argued that this merely bars *diversity* jurisdiction, not federal question jurisdiction as well.
+As a citizen of Illinois, if I brought suit against Indiana, I wouldn't be entitled to bring it in federal court.^[Some, including on the liberal wing of the current Court, have argued that this merely bars *diversity* jurisdiction, not federal question jurisdiction as well.
 But the current doctrine, to the extent it's clear, is that the Eleventh Amendment bars both federal question and subject matter jurisdiction.
 There are also issues about the extent to which the *federal* government has sovereign immunity, but this handout will only discuss the states.]

 But the Supreme Court has nonetheless created a much broader sovereign immunity doctrine with no obvious textual foundation.